mlflow/mlflow/docs/source/llms/tracing/tracing-schema.rst

             </div>
         </div>

-.. |span-architecture| raw:: html
+.. |span-structure| raw:: html

         <div class=""main-container"">
             <div>
               <h4>Span Structure</h4>
               <p> The Span object within MLflow's tracing feature provides detailed information about the individual steps of the trace.
+It complies to the <a href="https://opentelemetry.io/docs/concepts/signals/traces/#spans">OpenTelemetry Span spec</a>.
                 Each Span object contains information about the step being instrumented, including the span_id, name, start_time, parent_id, status, inputs, outputs, attributes, and events.
               </p>